Cannoli Tart

 Instructions

-3. Bake crust for 7 minutes, then remove from oven and allow to cool completely.
+4. Bake for 7 minutes, then remove from oven and set aside to cool completely.
+If you want to speed up cooling, you can put it in the fridge or the freezer.

-8. Carefully fold the whipped cream into the mascarpone mixture.
+3. Gently fold the whipped cream into the mascarpone mixture in two parts.

 Nutrition